This method is used to define a comparison between a given value

 These are the same wildcard characters that are supported by the SQL

 NOT LIKEoperators, and are interpreted in the same way.
-See String Comparison Functions, for more information.
+See String Comparison Functions and Operators, for more information.

 length: The length of the value to be compared.
 The default value is